 - Calvin will review its participation in local, regional, national, and international partnerships particularly those aligned with key strategic emphases, to maximize its ability to fulfill its mission.

-- Calvin will establish mechanisms for documenting, tracking, and assessing the effects of community engagement initiatives on students, faculty, the college, and the involved community to improve their effectiveness and to obtain recertification in the Carnegie Classification for Community Engagement.
+- Calvin will establish mechanisms for documenting, tracking, and assessing the effects of community engagement initiatives on students, faculty, the University, and the involved community to improve their effectiveness and to obtain recertification in the Carnegie Classification for Community Engagement.